Geographic information system: Data modeling

 GIS data represents phenomena that exist in the real world, such as roads, land use, elevation, trees, waterways, and states.
 The most common types of phenomena that are represented in data can be divided into two conceptualizations: discrete objects (e.g., a house, a road) and continuous fields (e.g., rainfall amount or population density).
-Other types of geographic phenomena, such as events (e.g., World War II), processes (e.g., suburbanization), and masses (e.g., soil) are represented less commonly or indirectly, or are modeled in analysis procedures rather than data.
+Other types of geographic phenomena, such as events (e.g., location of World War II battles), processes (e.g., extent of suburbanization), and masses (e.g., types of soil in an area) are represented less commonly or indirectly, or are modeled in analysis procedures rather than data.

 Traditionally, there are two broad methods used to store data in a GIS for both kinds of abstractions mapping references: raster images and vector.
 Points, lines, and polygons represent vector data of mapped location attribute references.

-A new hybrid method of storing data is that of identifying point clouds, which combine three-dimensional points with RGB information at each point, returning a "3D color image".
+A new hybrid method of storing data is that of identifying point clouds, which combine three-dimensional points with RGB information at each point, returning a 3D color image.
 GIS thematic maps then are becoming more and more realistically visually descriptive of what they set out to show or determine.